mahs33/Splunk_Cymon.io/README.md

 - [ ] Add support for API keys
 - [ ] Add support for full cymon.io python library (https://github.com/eSentire/cymon-python)
 - [ ] Add option for scripted input, e.g inputlookup against proxy or firewall logs.

+#### Credits

+Used a one or two line snippet of another script but can't remember where I found it from.